fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 following sections we will use this schema[^schema] to demonstrate switch port configurations.

-We have opted to reserve port 1-16 on two G8052 switches for BMC connections of all servers within this rack.
+We have opted to reserve port 1-16 on two G8052 switches for the BMC connections of all servers within this rack.
 From experience we found this setup easier for troubleshooting BMC connections on the switch.
 However, your management style may call a different approach.